 Roma | 0.1 | 286 | 0.2 |

-Any other White background | 7.4 | 19,835 | 6.3 |
+Any other white background | 7.4 | 19,835 | 6.3 |

-MIXED | 1.7 | 4,513 | 3.0 |
+MIXED OR MULTIPLE ETHNIC GROUPS | 1.7 | 4,513 | 3.0 |

-White and Black Caribbean | 0.4 | 948 | 0.4 |
+White and black Caribbean | 0.4 | 948 | 0.4 |

-White and Black African | 0.4 | 1,144 | 0.9 |
+White and black African | 0.4 | 1,144 | 0.9 |

 White and Asian | 0.4 | 1,172 | 0.8 |

-Any other Mixed background | 0.5 | 1,249 | 0.8 |
+Any other mixed ethnic groups | 0.5 | 1,249 | 0.8 |

 ASIAN OR BRITISH ASIAN | 2.8 | 7,515 | 9.6 |